Jessica Lange Returns To Classic ‘American Horror Story’ Trailer For FX Drama, ‘Feud’ [Video]

 Joan Crawford actually went to great lengths to make sure that her own beauty stayed intact, which included soaking her face in ice and witch hazel every day.
 This was something that Jessica Lange did not know about, but was featured in the movie Mommie Dearest, which starred Faye Dunaway as Joan Crawford way back in 1981.

 “The witch hazel was my shout-out to Mommie Dearest,” American Horror Story producer Ryan Murphy told EW.
 “Jessica Lange has never seen Mommie Dearest.
-She’s like, ‘What the f— am I doing?’
+She’s like, ‘What the f*** am I doing?’
 And I’m like, ‘I’m telling you, Joan Crawford did this!'”

 @JLangeDaily pic.twitter.com/LzRxmhDx59